MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/group-policy/get-started/group-policy-management-console/edit-filter-and-comment-policy-settings-using-gpmc/Editing-Software-Settings-Using-GPMC.md

 1. Open Group Policy Software Installation.

-2. In the results pane, right\-click the application for which you want to edit installation options, and then click **Properties**.
+2. In the results pane, right-click the application for which you want to edit installation options, and then click **Properties**.

 3. In the **Properties** dialog box for the application, click the **Deployment** tab.